jhzuo/jhzuo.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-My main research interests include online learning, resource allocation, and network systems.
-I am particularly interested in online learning for large-scale network systems with numerous learning parameters and large action spaces.
-My research work aims at developing rigorous algorithms with provable learning efficiency for applications in various domains such as edge computing, wireless networking, social networks, and cyber-physical systems.
+My main research interests include online learning, networked systems. and resource allocation.
+My research aims at developing rigorous learning algorithms with provable guarantees that are applicable in various domains such as edge computing, wireless networking, social networks, and cyber-physical systems.

-My recent works study large-scale online learning problems from different perspectives, including combinatorial bandits with side information, multi-agent cooperative learning, and learning-augmented online algorithms with predictions.
-I am also interested in trustworthy online learning including adversarial attacks on bandits and robust online algorithm design against corruptions.
+My recent works study online learning for networked systems from different perspectives, including online resource allocation under collaboration and competition, variance-adaptive combinatorial bandits, and online learning with side information.
+I am also actively exploring trustworthy online learning, particularly involving adversarial attacks on bandits and robust online algorithms against corruptions.

 Bio